tatuylonen/wikitextprocessor/README.md

   heuristically identifying templates that need to be expanded before parsing is reasonably possible (e.g., templates that emit table start and end tags)
-* Processing and expanding parser functions
+* Processing and expanding Wikitext parser functions
-* Processing, executing, and expanding Scribunto Lua modules (they are very widely used in, e.g., Wiktionary, such as for generating [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) strings for many languages)
+* Processing, executing, and expanding Scribunto Lua modules (they are very widely used in, e.g., Wiktionary, for example for generating [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) strings for many languages)
-* Controlled expansion of selected page parts
+* Controlled expansion parts of pages for applications that parse overall page structure before parsing but then expand templates on certain sections of the page
-* Capturing information from template arguments while expanding them, as tempate arguments often contain useful information not available in the expanded content.
+* Capturing information from template arguments while expanding them, as template arguments often contain useful information not available in the expanded content.

 This module is primarily intended as a building block for other